McClunatic/devcontainers-testing/README.md

      * `workspaceFolder`: Path to the workspace folder in the container.
      * `workspaceMount`: Mount parameter for `docker run`.
 Target should match `workspaceFolder`.
+     * `postCreateCommand`: Command to run after the container is created.
+       In this example it is set to `sudo chown vscode:vscode /workspace` to ensure the mounted volume is owned by the `remoteUser`, `vscode`.
      * `appPort`: Specifies the port(s) to expose from the container.
 Should be set to `10648` if using the example options above for `sshd`.
 4. Start the devcontainer: